Skip to main content

 For digital nomads, expats, or travelers on extended stays of a month or more, a countertop RO system transforms the quality of daily life.
 The Bluevua Lite UV provides full reverse osmosis with UV sterilization from any electrical outlet — no plumbing required.
 Set it up in your rental apartment or long-term hotel room, and you have hospital-grade purified water on demand.

 The cost math favors the Bluevua on longer stays.
-At $100–$250 one-time, it replaces the daily cost of buying bottled water (typically $2-5/day in developing countries).
-Over a 3-month stay, bottled water costs $180-450 while the Bluevua costs the one-time investment plus electricity.
+At $100–$250 one-time, it replaces the daily cost of buying bottled water (typically a few dollars per day in developing countries).
+Over a 3-month stay, bottled water costs hundreds of dollars while the Bluevua costs the one-time investment plus electricity.
 For travelers who stay put for extended periods, it is the more economical and environmentally friendly choice.

 Price Range: $100–$250 | Full Review | Check Price on Amazon